 The selected loss function to measure the error between the predicted values and the training data is a multi-step mean absolute percentage error, defined as:

 where $\phi_c$ is a general scalar-valued field computed using the coarse discretization and $\phi_{c,f}$ is the projection of the fine data $\phi_f$ onto the coarse mesh $c$.
 In this case, $\phi_{c,f}$ is the training data or the ground truth.
-Due to its multi-step feature, we gather the solver prediction results over several accumulated timesteps $T$ and then compare them with the reference solution over this period.
+Due to its multi-step feature, we gather the solver prediction results over a number of accumulated timesteps $T$ and then compare them with the reference solution over this period.
+The number of accumulated timesteps $T$ is a crucial hyperparameter, which should be selected based on a trial-and-error procedure.
+A higher T will imply a better generalization of the model, but it will increase the training process cost.
+Different features of the problem, such as the complexity of the fluid flow, the number of interior faces of the domain, or the number of timesteps outside of the training distribution you pretend to simulate, will influence the value of T, so it is complicated to give an \textit{a priori} estimation.
 Since we work with mini-batches of training data, the summation over $B$ refers to evaluating all the cases composing the considered mini-batch.
-As we mentioned, we will apply~\eqref{eq:loss} to the mean velocity, which is a vector field consisting of two components $\bar{\textbf{u}} = (\bar{u}^x, \bar{u}^y)$ in our case.
-Thus, we apply the previous equation to each component, resulting in the final loss as the evaluation of the following weighting loss function $\mathcal{L}$:
+As we mentioned, we apply~\eqref{eq:loss} to the mean velocity, which is a vector field consisting of two components $\bar{\textbf{u}} = (\bar{u}^x, \bar{u}^y)$ in our case.
+Thus, we employ the previous equation with each component, resulting in the final loss as the evaluation of the following weighting loss function $\mathcal{L}$:

-where we set the weighting factors $w_x$ and $w_y$ based on each component's loss of the baseline solver.
-Figure~\ref{fig:algorithm} outlines the algorithm and clarifies the relation between these operators.